Getting Into Consulting With a Low GPA (2026)

 Examples of experiences that catch recruiters' attention include:

-- Internships at brand name companies (Goldman Sachs, Google, JP Morgan)
+- Internships at brand name companies like Goldman Sachs, Google, or JP Morgan

-- Leadership positions in large student organizations (president of a 100+ member club)
+- Leadership positions in large student organizations, such as president of a 100+ member club

 - Winning case competitions or receiving prestigious awards